Cumulocity-IoT/apama-streaming-analytics-docker-samples/README.md

 create derived images on top of the base image, copying in the necessary files.

-These sample applications assume that you have already created the base Apama image using the Dockerfile provided, with the name 'apama' as described in the earlier README.
+These sample applications pulls the base Apama image (https://store.docker.com/images/apama-correlator) from the docker store.

 Docker Compose